Compare Refinance Rates Today

 Fannie Mae limited cash-out refinance97%62045% with exceptions to 50%MH Advantage® sticker

-VA cash-out refinance90%620 standard41% with exceptions possibleMaximum term of 25 years and 32 days for home and land
+VA cash-out refinance90% to 100%Varies by lender (no VA-set limit)Varies by lender (no VA-set limit)Maximum term of 25 years and 32 days for home and land

 *VA and USDA guidelines don’t set a credit score minimum, but most lenders use 620 for VA and 640 for USDA as a standard.

-Once you choose a lender, stay in touch with your loan officer and be ready with paperwork related to your manufactured home in case the home appraiser needs it.
-If you’re refinancing to convert a manufactured home to real property, lock in your mortgage rate long enough to cover the time it will take to attach your home to the foundation.
+If you’re refinancing to convert a manufactured home to real property, lock in your mortgage rate long enough to cover the time it’ll take to attach your home to the foundation.

 Today's Refinance Rates